NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Assignment

-        3. Which of the following are tasks you can perform by using the quotas in File Server Resource Manager but can’t perform by using NTFS quotas?
+        3. Which of the following are tasks you can perform by using the quotas in File Server Resource Manager but can't perform by using NTFS quotas?
 (Choose all that apply.)

             a.  ***Send an email message to an administrator when users